Substitution cipher: Simple

+The simplest substitution ciphers are the Caesar cipher and Atbash cipher.
+Here single letters are substituted (referred to as simple substitution).
+It can be demonstrated by writing out the alphabet twice, once in regular order and again with the letters shifted by some number of steps or reversed to represent the ciphertext alphabet (or substitution alphabet).

-Substitution of single letters separately—simple substitution—can be demonstrated by writing out the alphabet in some order to represent the substitution.
-This is termed a substitution alphabet.
-The cipher alphabet may be shifted or reversed (creating the Caesar and Atbash ciphers, respectively) or scrambled in a more complex fashion, in which case it is called a mixed alphabet or deranged alphabet.
+The substitution alphabet could also be scrambled in a more complex fashion, in which case it is called a mixed alphabet or deranged alphabet.
 Traditionally, mixed alphabets may be created by first writing out a keyword, removing repeated letters in it, then writing all the remaining letters in the alphabet in the usual order.

 Using this system, the keyword "zebras" gives us the following alphabets: